Water Efficiency Plan Update in 2024

-The recently approved Water Efficiency Plan is the new road map for increased efficiency in Fort Collins.
+The 2015-approved Water Efficiency Plan is a new road map for increased efficiency in Fort Collins.
 The plan outlines a goal of reducing water use to 130 gallons, per capita, per day by the year 2030.

 The Water Efficiency Plan (PDF 2.6MB) is an update to the Water Conservation Plan (PDF 1.1MB) approved by the Colorado Water Conservation Board in 2010.
 The State mandates a plan is updated at least every seven years.
 This Plan will be submitted in 2017.